eclipse/vorto/website/content/introduction.md

 weight: 10
 ---

-> **TL;DR** Vorto provides a way to fully describe an IoT device's functionality and use that information to reduce integration time with IoT Platforms, e.g. by generating firmware, payload transformation logic and more.
+> **TL;DR** Vorto provides a Vorto Repository managing IoT device descriptions and providing code generators to integrate devices easily with various IoT platforms, e.g. Bosch IoT Suite, AWS IoT, Samsung ARTIK and more.

 ![Material Screenshot](/images/Vorto_Ar.png)

 The indented use of the Vorto project is that a IoT Device is described using  Vorto DSL.
-By providing a unified way to describe an IoT Device, a variety of services can be employed that draw on the information contained in the model.
-One use case that Vorto supports out-of-the-box is the automatic code generation for the integration with Eclipse Hono and Eclipse Ditto.
+By providing a unified way to describe an IoT Device, a variety of services can be employed that draw on the information contained in the description.
+One use case is th code generation for the integration with Bosch IoT Suite and other IoT platforms.
 Check out [our tutorials]({{< relref "tutorials/arduino.md" >}}) to find out more.

-The Vorto Repository is a central repository where you can manage and organize the IoT Device Information Models.
-We set up a [Vorto Repository Sandbox](http://vorto.eclipse.org) but you can easily set up your own, as described [here](https://github.com/eclipse/vorto/tree/development/repository/repository-web)
+The [Vorto Repository](http://vorto.eclipse.org) is a central repository where you can manage and organize IoT Device Information Models.
+If you want to set up your own repository in your infrastructure, take a look at our [setup guide](https://github.com/eclipse/vorto/tree/development/repository/repository-web)